mbrostami/goshare/README.md

 # GoShare
-GoShare is a terminal tool for files.
-It allows users to authenticate using their ssh public keys and share files with other users through a server.
+GoShare is a terminal tool for sharing files through one or multiple server.
-The server can be configured as a simple relay to stream data with encryption.
+Server is acting as a relay to stream data from sender to receiver.

-## Features
-Authentication using ssh public keys
-File sharing through a relay server

-### Todo
-Data stream encryption (optional)
-Persist data on the server for x amount of time (optional) Share link (optional)

 ## Installation
 Make sure you have Go installed on your system.